miraisolutions/MiraiLabs/from-prototype-to-production/step-by-step.md

 git push origin gh-pages
 ```

-You should see an Hello World website at https://USERNAME.github.io/vbzdelays.
+You should see an "Hello World" website at https://USERNAME.github.io/vbzdelays.

 Switch back to the `master` branch.